Last updated: 01/20/2021

 To the greatest extent possible, agencies are required to maximize funding from all other sources.
 Other funding sources may include, but are not limited to: commercial, federal and state insurers, other federal and state funds, city funds and funding from schools, courts, not-for-profit organizations, private organizations and other direct support.
 Proposal review processes and contracts for services and programs will specify procedures to monitor good faith efforts to comply with this policy.
 To reiterate, LCCSF is a funder of last resort.

-The applicant must receive at least twenty-five percent (25%) of its funds from sources other than funds distributed by the LCCSF with no more than one-half (1/2) of these other sources being contributions of goods or services, including; materials, commodities, transportation, office space or other types of facilities or personal services; must require employees and volunteers of the Agency/Program to maintain the confidentiality of any information that would identify individuals served by the Agency/Program; must require that services be provided by the Agency/Program regardless of race, religion, national origin, sex, gender or age; and must require that employees and volunteers of the Agency/Program who work with children be screened for past incidents of child abuse and neglect.
+The applicant must receive at least fifteen percent (15%) of its funds from sources other than funds distributed by the LCCSF with no more than one-half (1/2) of these other sources being contributions of goods or services, including; materials, commodities, transportation, office space or other types of facilities or personal services; must require employees and volunteers of the Agency/Program to maintain the confidentiality of any information that would identify individuals served by the Agency/Program; must require that services be provided by the Agency/Program regardless of race, religion, national origin, sex, gender or age; and must require that employees and volunteers of the Agency/Program who work with children be screened for past incidents of child abuse and neglect.

 Each Agency/Program applying for funding shall certify its compliance with these requirements.
 No funding approved may be passed on to any other entity by the recipient.
 All funding must be expended by the recipient for activities approved in the application for funding, and authorized by Sections 67.1775 and 210.861 RSMo.
 No funding requests involving multiple entities shall be approved in the absence of a written agreement pursuant Section 70.220 et seq.
 RSMo that has been approved by LCCSF.